tazama-lf/docs/Product/configuration-management.md

 *   `id` is the unique identifier for the typology processor that will be invoked to aggregate the specified rule results into a typology.
 It is possible for a transaction to be routed to a unique typology processor[^3] that contains specialized functionality related to calculating the specific typology.

 *   `cfg` defines the unique typology and the version of its configuration.
-The typology processor is effectively just a generic engine that processes the typology’s configuration to combine rules into a typology in a specific way.
+The typology processor is effectively just a generic engine that processes the typology's configuration to combine rules into a typology in a specific way.
 From a certain perspective, the typology configuration *is* the typology.

 *   `rules` defines the first layer of evaluation destinations along the route laid out by the network map for the evaluation.

 ```
-         {
     "id": "typology-processor@1.0.0",
     "cfg": "001@1.0.0",
-          "rules": [
+    "rules":
 ```

 ### The rules object